Lukeisun/raytracing-in-a-weekend/README.md

 If you'd like to use a different program you can just create the .ppm file by doing `make run > {name}.ppm`

 If you have any suggestions I would love to hear them!
 I have never really messed around with Makefiles and I suspect that it is not great in its current state but it works for my purposes so far.
 Also this is my first big C project, so I also suspect that I am not doing great things with headers.

+## TODO
+- Continue on with second book
+- Create way for the program to handle different types of objects (More than just spheres)
+- Optimize performance